KingFifer40/Portable-GM_BOT/README.md

 ### Scripture tool

-The AI can also search the scripture files directly:
+The AI can search the scripture files directly when you explicitly ask:
 ```
 !ai Find me a verse about faith
 !ai What does John 3:16 say?